 17. Your study is relatively unique in being both spatially and temporally replicated, but that strength is not effectively leveraged here.
 How did the magnitude of spatial vs. temporal variation in selection differ?
 Do you expect the butterflies and ants to have a larger effect on spatial or temporal variation in selection?

 We agree that examining the patterns of temporal vs. spatial variation is indeed an important topic.
-Yet, we feel that the design of this study with non-random set of populations with vs. without the predator present, and with only two study years makes it hard to make any strong conclusions in this respect.
-We have, however, now added information about variation in selection gradients for phenology among populations within years vs. differences between years within populations in the results section.
-We also provide detailed information about all selection gradients in the appendices.
+Yet, we feel that the design of this study, which uses a non-random set of populations with vs. without the predator, and with only two study years makes it hard to make any strong conclusions in this respect.
+We have, however, now added information (standard deviation values) about variation in selection gradients for phenology among populations within years vs. differences between years within populations in the results section.
+We also provide detailed information about all selection gradients in Appendix S7.

 Regarding the effects of butterflies and ants, we expect them to have a larger effect on spatial variation, as their abundances would probably vary more among populations than among years.
-However, although extreme variations in summer temperatures and/or precipitations could probably strongly modify the abundances of both butterflies and ants.
+However, extreme variations in summer temperatures and/or precipitations could probably strongly modify the abundances of both butterflies and ants.